QingYunA/Twitter-Crawler/README.md

 # Twitter-Crawler
-This project is a crawler program.which can automatically collect information from twitter by the keywords you set. use this program you can get:
+This project is a crawler program. which can automatically collect information from Twitter by the keywords you set. use this program you can get:
 - username
 - name
 - date